UnravelSports/unravelsports.github.io/_posts/1988-07-12-player-id-matching-system.md

 Now that we've discussed the prerequisit systems that will help us reduce the search space, we can finally discuss the design of the actual Player Matching System.
 The main objective should be to leverage the TMS (and potentially the GMS) to drastically reduce the search space, increase accuracy, and decrease false positive matches for each player by creating a matching funnel.
 This matching funnel will match players by a set of rules decreasing in strictness.

-Using the Hungarian algorithm in the PMS was not in my initial design (neither was it for the TMS), and because of possible differences in number of players given per data source (ie. some source might have 32 players for a squad whereas others might only have 25 for the same team) I don't see a straightforward way to use it in the PMS.
+Using the Hungarian algorithm in the PMS was not in my initial design (it wasn't either for TMS), and because of possible differences in number of players given per data source (ie. some source might have 32 players for a squad whereas others might only have 25 for the same team) I don't see a straightforward way to use it in the PMS.

-Before describing how we're going to levarege everything discussed before to build our matching funnel we need to take note of two potential data issues, and one idea I have not implemented in my design that might prove be helpful.
+Before describing how we're going to levarege everything discussed before to build our matching funnel we need to take note of two potential data issues, and one idea I have not implemented in my design that might prove helpful.

 #### Wrong Birthdays
 One important issue, that is easy to overlook in a name matching system, is wrong birthdays.
 From debugging my own implemenation I've noticed erros in birthdays can be simple typos, a translation error from MM-DD-YY to DD-MM-YY or they might just be a day of, for whatever reason.

 This means that we will need to handle cases where birthdays are approximately correct by specifying a date of birth range.
 From some trial and error I've found that adding the following dates to the date of birth range will help improve matching:
 - The original birth date
 - The date with +1 or -1 for the month, but within the same year